Surgical Correction of Calcaneal and Ankle Malunions

 The timing of intervention is critical.
 Displacement of the talus within the ankle mortise for more than 3 months may result in irreversible pathological changes in the articular cartilage, leading to a diminished potential for a satisfactory outcome with joint-preserving osteotomies alone.
 However, several authors have reported significant clinical improvement even in patients with displacement lasting longer than 3 months, provided that adequate, anatomically precise surgery is performed.

 There is universal consensus that when the deformity has been of short duration and is corrected with minimal iatrogenic trauma to the articular surfaces, excellent functional outcomes can be obtained.
 The primary surgical objective is the absolute restoration of the normal weight-bearing alignment of the lower extremity and the precise anatomic relationships between the articular surfaces of the tibia, the fibula, and the talus.
 Displacement and residual tilt of the talus have been shown to drastically alter contact stresses across the tibiotalar joint, accelerating degenerative arthrosis.
+A mere 1 mm of lateral talar shift can reduce tibiotalar contact area by 42%, leading to exponential increases in peak articular stress.

 Case Example: Revision of Bimalleolar Ankle Malunion